- Sexual Content

 -Significant violence.
 An anti-hero MC who does things that you and I both disagree with.
 Mature themes.
 Chapters with sexual content will be marked.

 -LitRPG-lite progression fantasy.
 There are blue boxes and systems, upgrades and new skills, but no stats and no character sheets.
-Fans of crunch will be disappointed, and progression is a lot slower than most comparable fictions (at first).
+Progression is slow.

--A huge fantasy city explored throughout the slow-burn storyline.
-Mixes medieval high fantasy with cyberpunk aesthetics and a whole lotta golems.
+-A huge fantasy city explored in-depth that mixes medieval high fantasy with cyberpunk aesthetics and a whole lotta golems.

 -".X" chapters are bonuses that can be skipped. ".1" chapters are alternate POVs and should not be skipped.